LYNCH·LLP

 What the data says.

-Nathan L Laughlin maintains a pooled allowance rate of 68% across 840 disposed applications in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-His record spans 7 art units.
-The allowance rate ranges from 55% to 80% across these art units, reflecting variation in the examiner's decisions within the technology center.
-This pooled figure represents applications that have been decided—either allowed or abandoned—and does not include pending applications.
+Nathan L Laughlin maintains a pooled allowance rate of 68% across hundreds of decided applications in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+His record spans 7 art units within this technology center.
+The allowance rate ranges from 55% to 80% across these art units, reflecting variation in the decided applications across different subject areas within TC 2100.
+This pooled figure represents applications that have been allowed or abandoned, and excludes pending applications from the calculation.

 // HOW TO READ THESE NUMBERS